 After your payment plan is successfully completed, your mortgage, car loans, and any other secured debt that initially fell behind will be deemed current.
 In addition, any remaining unsecured debts will be discharged or wiped out.

 It is our passion to bring relief and hope to our clients.
-AtBerger, Fischoff, Shumer, Wexler & Goodman, LLP, our attorneys will allow you to have a fresh start in which you can build your credit, set your financial priorities, save money, and create a strong foundation for your financial future.
-Please call us today for a free consultation so we can start providing you with the help you need.
+At Berger, Fischoff, Shumer, Wexler & Goodman, LLP, our attorneys will help you to obtain a fresh financial start, allowing you to rebuild your credit, set your financial priorities, save money, and create a strong foundation for your financial future.
+Please call us today at 1-800-806-1136 for a Free Consultation so that we can start providing you with the help you need.

 BERGER, FISCHOFF, SHUMER, WEXLER & GOODMAN, LLP…EXPERIENCED LEGAL REPRESENTATION THAT YOU CAN AFFORD!!!